Fundraising Ideas

 Fundraising Tips

-- Use an online ticketing system to sell tickets for your fundraiser - you could offer an early bird discount or you could have a ‘pay what you feel entry’ meaning it’s up to the audience to set the ticket price.
+10. Use an online ticketing system to sell tickets for your fundraiser – you could offer an early bird discount or you could have a ‘pay what you feel entry’ meaning it’s up to the audience to set the ticket price.
+Humanitix, Trybooking and Eventbrite are all popular sites.